Dr Alexandra Dent, BSc.Hons., Dip.Psych., MPhil Psych., D.Clin Psych

 - APT Mindfulness Level 1 and Level 2

-Dent, A. (in press).
-Using spirituality in Psychotherapy: The Heart Led Approach to Clinical Practice.
+Dent, A. (2019).
+Using Spirituality in Psychotherapy: The Heart Led Approach to Clinical Practice.
 Routledge.

 Dent, A., & Atherton, R. (2004).
 A sign of our times: clinical psychologists’ awareness, concerns and interest in supervising a deaf trainee.
 Clinical Psychology Forum, 33, 30-34.